A double-dimensional approach to formal category theory: Kan extensions

-Analogously $\eta \hc \zeta$ defines $k$ as the pointwise (weak) left Kan extension precisely if $\zeta$ does. \end{lemma} \begin{proof} We will consider the case of left Kan extensions; the pointwise/weak cases are analogous.
+Analogously $\eta \hc \zeta$ defines $k$ as the pointwise (weak) left Kan extension precisely if $\zeta$ does. \end{lemma} This lemma restricts to the classical pasting lemma for left Kan extensions in a $2$"/category $\mathcal C$ (see e.g.\ Proposition~1 of \cite{Street-Walters78}) when applied to the double category of quintets $Q(\mathcal C)$ (see \exref{Kan extensions in quintets}). \begin{proof} We will consider the case of left Kan extensions; the pointwise/weak cases are analogous.
 Given any path $\hmap{\ul K}{B_m}{C_p}$ and any morphism $\map h{C_p}M$ consider the following commutative diagram of assignments between collections of cells, that are of the form as shown.

 The proof now follows from the fact that, by definition, the cell $\eta$ (resp.\ $\zeta$ or \mbox{$\eta \hc \zeta$}) defines $l$ (resp.\ $k$) as a left Kan extension whenever the assignment given by horizontal composition with $\eta$ (resp. $\zeta$ or $\eta \hc \zeta$) above is a bijection. \end{proof}